nhoizey/nicolas-hoizey.com/src/notes/2020/07/03/2/index.md

 Details from @qubyte: https://qubyte.codes/blog/content-security-policy-and-service-workers

-Of course, there are inconsistencies across browsers… 🤷‍♂️
+There are inconsistencies across browsers… 🤷‍♂️